A healthcare provider examining a patient.

 Qualifications

 This feels like an obvious one, but it’s important enough to bear repeating.
-Whether you’re turning to a family practitioner, who may be your usual doctor, or an OB-GYN, both of whom you may want to be sure are board certified, or a Certified Nurse Midwife or Certified Midwife, there are standards of certification which designate them as qualified to care for you and your baby.
+Whether you’re turning to a family practitioner, who may be your usual doctor, or an OB-GYN, both of whom you may want to be sure are board certified, or a Certified Nurse Midwife or Certified Midwife, there are standards of certification that designate them as qualified to care for you and your baby.

 Values

-Depending on how you feel about certain issues, from buying organic to natural birth to co-sleeping, you may want to check that your ideas line up with a healthcare professional’s before you decide whether they’ll be your main source of medical information during your pregnancy.
 If you and the doctor or midwife you choose don’t see eye to eye on certain issues, it may make your provider visits uncomfortable, and anything that makes you feel uncomfortable about being honest and open with your healthcare provider could be dangerous.

-Manner
+Bedside Manner

 Related Topics